jadeforrest/blog/content/posts/2023-01-07--leaders-make-their-own-problems/index.md

 ## Thank you

-[Jim Ruppert](https://www.linkedin.com/in/jim-ruppert-0ba71/) helped me see that I didn't have a vision for my organization.
+[Jim Ruppert](https://www.linkedin.com/in/jim-ruppert-0ba71/) helped me see that I didn't have a vision for my organization, and his gentle nudge helped me expand my horizons.
 [Robert Goldmann](https://www.linkedin.com/in/coachrg/) helped me learn the perspective I needed to lead better.
 He helped me develop some of the questions on this list.
 [Alex Kroman](https://www.linkedin.com/in/alexkroman/) challenged me to consider things through multiple mental models.
 Thank you to [George Sudarkoff](https://sudarkoff.com) for feedback on the post and some minor edits.
 Image by <a href="https://pixabay.com/users/qimono-1962238/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1872665">Arek Socha</a> from <a href="https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1872665">Pixabay</a>